The Lord of No Mercy: Critical reviews

 Ray Rahman of Entertainment Weekly gave the episode a "B+" grade wrote, "The episode begins with Varga telling a story.
 Well, less a story, really, than an overview of history as he sees it: a commingling of fate and randomness that leads to death and sorrow for some, and great fortunes for others who know how to extract it."
 Brian Tallerico of Vulture gave the episode a perfect 5 star rating out of 5 and wrote, "It's fun to see how much this show can mix it up in terms of length, and this one was tight and clever, although I'm starting to worry that there isn't enough time left in this season to wrap everything up."
 Nick Harley of Den of Geek gave the episode a 4.5 star rating out of 5 wrote, "The possible collision of those two characters makes me anticipate next week, but there are other things I'm looking forward to as well.
 Sy's reaction to Ray's death will surely be something to behold, and there's still the matter of the Widow Goldfarb hanging in the air.
 Also, Varga's discovery of the low tech Eden Valley Police Station leads him to order Yuri to go obtain Ennis Stussy's case file.
 No matter how low tech the station may be, breaking into a police station still sounds exciting.
 Fargo has steadily gotten better each week and I hope that trend continues."

 Scott Tobias of The New York Times wrote, "With the creator Noah Hawley taking over scripting duties, Fargo enters the second half of its 10-episode season by eliminating one of its catalysts, but tightening the screws elsewhere."
 Caralynn Lippo of TV Fanatic gave the episode a 4.5 star rating out of 5 and wrote, "As the opening titles have indicated, this season of Fargo is all about the nature of truth - what is true, whether it is immutable, who defines truth, etc. On 'The Lord of No Mercy', that theme is particularly pertinent."
-Kyle Fowle of Paste gave the episode a 8 rating out of 10 and wrote, "It's still too early to unpack all the thematic musings, but one does get the sense that this season, for all of its cops-and-criminals drama, is one focused on the need for human connection, truth and empathy."
+Kyle Fowle of Paste gave the episode an 8 rating out of 10 and wrote, "It's still too early to unpack all the thematic musings, but one does get the sense that this season, for all of its cops-and-criminals drama, is one focused on the need for human connection, truth and empathy."